 R-Square can be calculated using the equation below in which y̅i is the mean value, and Ŷi is the predicted value.

 from sklearn.metrics import r2_score print("R_Squared = ",r2_score(y_true, y_pred))

-R² is a good measure and is widely used in industry to measure the performance of models.
+R² is a good measure and is widely used in the industry to measure the performance of regression models.
 But there are serious problems that can misguide machine learning engineers and researchers.
-If there are too many independent variables, the model can overfit, and R² would be really high.
-But on the test data, it will perform poorly.
+If we look carefully, we can change the R² value without changing the model at all.
+Can we guess how?

 from sklearn.metrics import r2_score r_sqr = r2_score(y_true, y_pred) N = len(y_true) k = # of independent variable in input features. print("Adjusted R_Squared = ",(1-r_sqr)*(N-1)/(N-k-1))

-Industries and Research papers are more inclined towards RMSE or MSE values, so we must compare our results with these parameters.
-Additionally, there is a slight inclination towards R-Squared values as well as it can be directly correlated with the accuracy.
+Industries and Research papers are more inclined toward RMSE or MSE values, so we must compare our results with these parameters.
+Additionally, there is a slight inclination toward R-Squared values as well as it can be directly correlated with the accuracy.
 Adjusted R² is the only parameter considering the overfitting problem.
 But due to the dependency on several independent features, there is no direct library available in most frameworks to calculate it.
 We hope you enjoyed the article.

-Subscribe to get well-designed content on data structures and algorithms, machine learning, system design, oops, and mathematics. enjoy learning!
+Subscribe to get free weekly content on data structure and algorithms, machine learning, system design, oops design and mathematics.